gulducat/basic-api/README.md

 ### Request adapter

 The default adapter is [`requests`](https://requests.readthedocs.io/).
-It is not a hard requirement for folks who wish to keep requirements to the bare minimum.

-There is no fallback default adapter, so either install `requests` or `basic-api[adapter]` or pass in some specific adapter.
+It is not a hard requirement for folks who wish to keep requirements to the bare minimum, but there is no fallback adapter, so either install `requests` or `basic-api[adapter]` (which includes requests) or pass in some specific adapter.

 All keyword arguments aside from `host`, `proto`, and `adapter` will be passed into the adapter call.